AdaCore/training_material/courses/fundamentals_of_ada/adv_090_overloading_equality.rst

 .. container:: speakernote

-   Equality for IntegerList doesn't compose because Integer is not a record type.
+   Equality for Array1_T doesn't compose because Integer is not a record type.

 -------------------------------------
 Enclosing Equality Function Example